oasysgames/oasys-docs/docs/dev-tools/1-tools/1-1-hardhat.md

 - Hardhat provides a wide range of libraries and plug-ins, and allows users to create plug-ins themselves.

-- Hardhat provides a flexible test environment for developers by providing a `Hardhat network`, a local test environment that can directly interact with smart contract agreements.
+- Hardhat provides a flexible test environment for developers by providing a `Hardhat network`, a local test environment that can directly interact with smart contracts.

 ## Install Hardhat

-To install Hardhat, go to an empty folder, initialize an npm project (i.e. npm init), and run.
+To install Hardhat create an empty folder and initialize a npm project (i.e. npm init).

 ```
 npm init